LeBron James suspended one game for flagrant blow to face of Pistons’ Isaiah Stewart

 The tense scene began as James and Stewart jockeyed for rebounding position on a free throw with Detroit leading 78-66 early in the third quarter.
 Stewart leaned on James with his right arm as he boxed out, prompting James to swing his left arm in an attempt to free himself from the contact.
 James’s swing caught Stewart directly in the face, sending the 20-year-old big man staggering to his knees and causing blood to stream down his face.

-The two players then briefly shoved each other and were quickly separated by their teammates and the officials, but an increasingly incensed Stewart twice tried to reengage with James, breaking free from a pack of coaches who attempted to hold him back.
+The two players briefly shoved each other and were quickly separated by their teammates and the officials, but an increasingly incensed Stewart twice tried to reengage with James, breaking free from a pack of coaches who attempted to hold him back.

 At one point, he plowed through four people before teammate Cade Cunningham could grab him by the waist and redirect him toward Detroit’s bench.
 When he finally left the court, Stewart sprinted into the tunnel, leading security staffers and local police to guard the entrance near the Lakers’ bench in case he tried to return to the floor.

 James was issued a Flagrant Foul 2, which applies to contact that is deemed “unnecessary and excessive” and triggers an automatic ejection.
 This incident marked just the second time that James has been ejected and the first time he has been suspended during his 19-year career.
 The league office deemed that James “recklessly hit” Stewart and that his action “initiated an on-court altercation.”
-The four-time MVP will serve his suspension when the Lakers visit the New York Knicks on Tuesday.
+The four-time MVP will serve his suspension when the Lakers visit the New York Knicks on Tuesday night.

 Stewart was issued a personal foul for his initial shove of James and a pair of technical fouls for unsportsmanlike actions during the altercation, which required his ejection.
-The league office deemed that Stewart “escalated an on-court altercation by repeatedly and aggressively pursuing [James] in an unsportsmanlike manner.”
+The league office deemed Stewart “escalated an on-court altercation by repeatedly and aggressively pursuing [James] in an unsportsmanlike manner.”

 The second-year center will serve his suspension during the Pistons’ games against the Miami Heat in Detroit on Tuesday and at the Milwaukee Bucks on Wednesday.

-Both James and Stewart will be available when the Lakers host the Pistons in Los Angeles on Sunday.
+Both James and Stewart are in line to be available when the Lakers host the Pistons on Sunday.

 Although James did not address the media after Sunday’s game, Lakers Coach Frank Vogel said the initial blow was “unfortunate” and unintentional.